 There’s still so much talent to be built up and nurtured inside us.

 4) When you’re unhappy with your job.

-5) When you feel like you have no direction in life.
+5) When you feel you have no direction in life.

-It’s time to give up when you’ve done everything you can, but it just doesn’t feel right.
+It’s time to give up when you’ve done everything possible, but it just doesn’t feel right.

 6) When your feelings are no longer genuine.

 “There’s always some relief in giving up.” — Lauren Oliver

 Do yourself and the person you had feelings for a favor and give up trying.

 Allow them a chance to start anew—or to find someone better.